scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 For the contended case, we measure the cost of initializing the lazy fields of N objects, previously created and stored in an array, by 4 different threads that linearly try to read the lazy field of an object before proceeding to the next one.
 The goal of this test is to asses the effect of entering the synchronized block and notifying the waiting threads - since the slow path is slower, the threads that “lag” behind should quickly reach the first object with an uninitialized lazy val, causing contention.

 The current lazy val implementation (V1) seems to incur initialization costs that are at least 6 times greater compared to referencing a regular val.
 The handwritten implementation produces identical bytecode, with the difference that the calls are virtual instead of just querying the field value, probably the reason due to which it is up to 50% slower.
 The 2 synchronized blocks design with an eager notify (V2) is 3-4 times slower than the current lazy val implementation - just adding the `notifyAll` call changes things considerably.
 The 4 state/2 synchronized blocks approach (V3) is only 33-50% slower than the current lazy val implementation (V1).
 The CAS-based approach where `AtomicInteger`s are extended is as fast as the current lazy val initialization (V1), but when generalized and replaced with `AtomicReferenceFieldUpdater`s as discussed before, it is almost 50% slower than the current implementation V1.
-The final version, V6 uses `Unsafe` to bring back performance and is as around twice fast as fast as current lazy val initialization(V1) while maintaining correct semantics.
+The final version, V6 uses `Unsafe` to bring back performance and is as around twice as fast as current lazy val initialization(V1) while maintaining correct semantics.

 The CAS-based approaches V4, V5, V6 appear to have the best performance here, being twice as fast than the current lazy val initialization implementation (V1).